Leadership. Responsibility. Growth. Sustainability.

 Defining Success in Public Pension Systems (IP)

-Explore metrics for evaluating pension fund performance, including investment returns, funded status, and long-term sustainability, to ensure stakeholder alignment.
+Explore essential metrics for evaluating pension fund performance—such as investment returns, funded status, and long-term sustainability—to ensure alignment with stakeholder objectives.

 11:45 a.m.–1:00 p.m.